SheriefS/SheriefS/README.md

 - 🔭 I’m currently working on Python and Cloud technologies
 - 🌱 I’m currently learning Kubernetes
 - 👯 I have completed the Google Professional Certificate for IT Automation with Python
-- 💬 Ask me about Python, Java, Cloud, and Software Development
+- 💬 Ask me about Python, CI/CD, Cloud, and Software Development
 - 😄 Pronouns: He/Him

 ### 🛠️ Languages and Tools: